cloudops/bamboo/README.md

 A simple command line tool to download resumes from BambooHR in bulk.

 In our use of BambooHR, we found that we wanted to be able to search the contents of the uploaded resumes, but that feature is not available through the native BambooHR UI.
-In order to achieve this, I am using [Google Drive File Stream](https://support.google.com/a/answer/7491144?utm_medium=et&utm_source=aboutdrive&utm_content=getstarted&utm_campaign=en_us) to automatically upload the resumes I download to our G Suite Drive (or Team Drive).
-Allowing the resume files to be searched using Google Drive's search functionality.
+In order to achieve this, I am using [Google Drive File Stream](https://support.google.com/a/answer/7491144?utm_medium=et&utm_source=aboutdrive&utm_content=getstarted&utm_campaign=en_us) to automatically upload the resumes I download to our G Suite Drive (or Team Drive), allowing the resume files to be searched using Google Drive's search functionality.

 ![screenshot](assets/screenshot.png)